 My Favorite Places on Cape Cod Wondering where to go on Cape Cod?
 Here are some of my favorite places.
 Living in Rhode Island, it is easy enough to take a day trip to the Cape in the summer and a couple of years ago we also rented a house in Hyannis.
 Over the years we have come up with some of our favorite family things to do on the Cape.
 With so many people heading to the Cape in the summer, I thought I’d share a few of our favorite places to go on Cape Cod.
 Where to go on Cape Cod Sunset at Skaket Beach Skaket Beach in Orleans, MA offers one of the best places to watch the sunset on the Cape.
 Since parking is limited, it is good to arrive late in the day but a little before sunset.
 Bring some beach chairs and just sit and watch Mother Nature’s show or bring a shovel and bucket and go exploring.
 When the tide is out you can walk out pretty far and search for creatures in the shallow water and sand.
 Sunset at Skaket Beach Seal watching in Chatham There is a reason why every summer you hear reports about great white sharks being sighted off the coast of Chatham, MA.
 They come because of the seals, and so do we.
 The Chatham fish market is the perfect place to watch the fishing trade in action and also see the seals that hang out near the boats and docks hoping for some scraps.
 The parking lot is small so go at off hours and pick up some fish while you are there.
 Seals at the Chatham fish market While there, spend some time shopping and exploring the cute downtown of Chatham.
 Nauset Light Beach on the National Seashore The Cape Cod National Seashore is truly a national treasure.
 A beautiful beach back by a steep glacial scarp (just tell the kids they are NOT allowed to climb on the cliff/dunes.)
 The nice thing about the Cape is that you can quickly go from the Atlantic Ocean, with its rougher surf, to the calm Cape Cod Bay and it is nice to experience both.
 Nauset Light Chapin’s Beach If you go to Chapin’s Beach in Dennis, MA, you need to go early for a few reasons.
 First, the parking lot is small and fills up by 10am on a busy summer day.
 Next, if you are there early, you might even find a sand dollar.
 Finally, the beach is immense when the tide is out and you can walk very far out on the tidal flats and play in the shallow water.
 But when the tide comes in, very little beach is left.
 The tidal flats of Chapin’s Beach Whale and people watching in Provincetown Provincetown is a popular summer destination for the LGBT community, making it a lively and interesting town.
 There is so much to do for everyone with great restaurants, shopping, and activities like a Pirate Museum and whale watching.
 My word of advice — don’t go on a whale watch on a day after a rainstorm.
 You will probably see more people vomiting then you will whales.
 But on a clear day you’ll see minke whales, humpbacks, and more.
 Whale watching in Provincetown Dunes Tour in Provincetown As you approach the town of Provincetown, you will see the arm of the Cape getting narrower and narrower and large sand dunes rising up all around.
 These dunes are protected and the only way to get out and explore them by car is with a licensed dunes tour.
 We took a tour with Art’s Dunes Tours and loved learning about the history and ecology of the region.
 Plus we did get a chance to get out and clamber about on the dunes for a bit.
 Kayaking in Hyannis We rented a house right outside of Hyannis on a small private beach where we could watch the coming and goings of the ferries to Martha’s Vineyard and Nantucket.
 It was also fun to get out on the water and kayak through the harbor.
 Kayaking in Hyannis harbor Plan this trip!
 Check out our favorite hotel with an indoor waterpark See reviews and rates for our favorite luxury hotel Find out my favorite things to do in the off-season on Cape Cod Head out to Martha’s Vineyard for a day Get Help Planning This Trip PIN THIS FOR LATER Find this useful?
 Share it!PinShareTweetFlipboardWhatsAppEmail Written by We3Travel and was last updated on January 18, 2019.
-Read more about United States, Destinations Related Posts An Essential Guide to Visiting the Boston Tea Party Museum 5 Girlfriend Getaways for Downton Abbey Fans Cape Codder Resort Review: A Fresh Look for a Family Favorite 2 Comments on “My Favorite Places on Cape Cod” Leave a Reply Cancel replyYour email address will not be published.
+Read more about Massachusetts, United States, Destinations Related Posts An Essential Guide to Visiting the Boston Tea Party Museum 5 Girlfriend Getaways for Downton Abbey Fans Cape Codder Resort Review: A Fresh Look for a Family Favorite 2 Comments on “My Favorite Places on Cape Cod” Leave a Reply Cancel replyYour email address will not be published.
 Required fields are marked * Name * Email * This site uses Akismet to reduce spam.
 Learn how your comment data is processed.
-Get your free Family Vacation Planning Kit Sign up for our newsletter and receive a Family Vacation Planning Kit!
+We too have stayed in Cape Cod for family summer vacations!
+Our favorite location for our house rental is Rock Harbor/Skaket Beach and Nauset Beach.
+Your choices were exactly the same as ours but don’t forget a fun visit to the Cape Cod chip factory or a cranberry farm.
+Reply A cranberry farm would be fun — that is on our summer/fall bucket list.
+We did the Cape Cod chip factory once on a rainy day and there was a huge line.
+We were a bit disappointed in the self-guided tour after waiting in the rain for so long to be honest.
+Although I do love Cape Cod chips.
+Reply Get your free Family Vacation Planning Kit Sign up for our newsletter and receive a Family Vacation Planning Kit!
 We3Travel.com will use the information you provide on this form to send you newsletters.
 You can unsubscribe at any time by clicking the link in the footer of any email you receive from us, or by contacting email@example.com.
 By clicking below, you agree that we may process your information in accordance with these terms.